 The Real Startup Costs Behind Gummy Supplements

-Most gummy supplement cost breakdowns focus on the obvious: your first production run, a bottle, a label, and freight.
-From a manufacturing perspective, the real cost story is usually hiding in one unglamorous place-moisture control.
+Most cost breakdowns for gummy supplements focus on the obvious stuff: your first production run, a bottle, a label, and freight.
+But the real cost story?
+It hides in one unglamorous place—moisture control.

-Gummies aren’t just “candy with ingredients added.”
-They’re a water-managed system.
-The water in the cooked mass, the finished piece, the bottle headspace, and even the humidity of the room where they’re packed all influence how the product looks, feels, and runs on a filling line.
-If you don’t budget for that reality early, you often end up paying for it later through rework, packaging changes, delayed launches, and inventory holds.
+Gummies aren't just “candy with ingredients added.”
+They're a water-managed system.
+The water in the cooked mass, the finished piece, the bottle headspace, even the humidity of the room where they're packed—all of it affects how the product looks, feels, and runs on a filling line.
+If you don't budget for that reality early, you'll pay for it later through rework, packaging changes, delayed launches, and inventory holds.

-When people talk about gummy startup costs, they tend to treat the formula as the product.
-In real-world manufacturing, the “product” is the formula plus the process controls, packaging decisions, and distribution conditions that keep that gummy consistent from production day to the end of shelf life.
+When people discuss gummy startup costs, they usually treat the formula as the product.
+But in real manufacturing, the product is the formula plus everything that keeps that gummy consistent from day one to the end of shelf life: process controls, packaging decisions, and distribution conditions.

 Think of your moisture budget as the total investment required to keep water from becoming your biggest source of variability.
 It shows up across formulation, equipment time, quality testing, packaging components, warehousing, and shipping.